Skip to content

 The association was instrumental in organizing relief during the influenza epidemic in 1918 and the Great Depression during the 1930s.
 NWA’s constitution charged the agency with the responsibility to acquire “information regarding the social needs of the community” and promote “the means to meet those needs.”

-Today, provides more counselling and community building services than relief, but we are still here for Toronto’s most vulnerable citizens.
-While our organizational structure and nature of our work has evolved over time, our core values haven’t.
+Today, FST provides more counselling, community building and other services than relief, but we are still here for Toronto’s most vulnerable citizens.
+While our organizational structure and nature of our work has evolved over time, our core values remain the same.

 1914